MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md

 ---
-title: Sell Assemble-to-Order Items and Inventory Items Together | Microsoft Docs
+title: Sell Assemble-to-Order Items and Inventory Items Together
-description: If an assembly item is set up for assemble-to-stock, then the default sales order process assumes that the item is already assembled and can be picked from inventory, if it is available.
-But if a part (or all) of the quantity is not available, then you have the flexibility to create an assembly order for the remaining quantity on the fly.
+description: If a part of an assembly item set up for assemble-to-stock is not available, you have the flexibility to create an assembly order for the remaining quantity.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: kit, kitting
-ms.date: 04/01/2020
+ms.date: 06/14/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 790e4cae4e13eae0d394859f2944b56f2dbefc50
+ms.openlocfilehash: 08b7d36eb7cace9b70f5b58a387907ecb54f39e8
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "3186468"
+ms.locfileid: "6326328"
 ---
 # <a name="sell-assemble-to-order-items-and-inventory-items-together"></a>Sell Assemble-to-Order Items and Inventory Items Together
 If the **Assembly Policy** field on the item card of an assembly item contains **Assemble-to-Stock**, then the default sales order process assumes that the item is already assembled and can be picked from inventory, if it is available.
 Therefore, no assembly order is automatically created and linked to the sales order line.
 However, if a part (or all) of the quantity is not available, then you have the flexibility to create an assembly order for the remaining quantity by filling in the **Qty. to Assemble to Order** field on the sales order line.
 In this manner, you can assemble the item to order although it is set up to be assembled to stock by default.